Student Visa Process

 Pay the U.S. SEVIS I-901 Fee of $200 and have the printed receipt that proves payment before your visa interview.
 You will not be able to do your visa interview unless you do this.

 Apply for your visa as soon as possible in your home country!
-There may be considerable wait time for both the visa interview and visa processing.
+There may be a considerable wait time for both the visa interview and visa processing.
 Check the wait time information for specific embassies and consulates.

 Gather all your documentation required by the U.S. embassy/consulate in your home country.
 U.S. Government officials require evidence to prove that you qualify for an F-1 visa.
 Here is the full list of documents required or check on your local embassy/consulate’s website.Please note: Canadian citizens are not required to apply for an F-1 visa but will need to show their I-20 at U.S. Customs and they must adhere to all F-1 visa regulations.